coredns/coredns.io/content/plugins/proxy.md

 date = "2018-01-25T23:18:26.009276"
 +++

+## Name

+*proxy* - facilitates both a basic reverse proxy and a robust load balancer.

 ## Description

 The proxy has support for multiple backends.
 The load balancing features include multiple policies,